pinax/pinax-likes/README.md

 any model instance in your project.
 Template tags provide the ability to see who liked an object, what objects a user liked, and more.

+`pinax-likes` is not a karma system.
+It does not have down-voting.

 ### Overview

 #### Supported Django and Python versions